HannahG96/Re-Analysis-AphidAntMutualism-Berlin/README.md

 - run [import_data.R](scripts/import_data.R) to upload the *.csv*-files of the raw data in form of data frames into your R environment.

 **II-Format the data**
+> In the following sections we refer to specific columns of data frames using '$*columnname*'.
 - run [transform_General_plot.R](scripts/transform_General_plot.R) to get a summary table of the field survey including the ID of the study site ($plot.simple), the geographic location of the study sites ($Long, $Lat), the number of visits per study site ($N_visits), the number of sampling sessions per study site ($N_sampled) and the number of studied ant-aphid-host plant systems per study site ($N_plant).
 This summary table of the field survey can be alternatively found in the folder [results](results) in the file [field_summary.csv](results/field_summary.csv).
 - run [transform_Met_plot_date.R](transform_Met_plot_date.R) to obtain the average temperature per sampling session ($mean.temp), calculated based on three temperature measurements per sampling session.
 - run [transform_Met_plant.R](scripts/transform_Met_plant.R) to obtain the proportion of parasitized aphids (relative to the total number of counted aphids) per sampling session ($Prop_paras).